What’s the cost of developing a mobile app?

 Now you can see that the more complex the app, the longer it takes to develop.
-Until the development process is fully planned, it’s impossible to predict the time developers will take to create your app.
+Until the mobile app development process is fully planned, it’s impossible to predict the time developers will take to create your app.

 Another key factor driving mobile development time and cost is the platform for which we choose to develop our app – or if we’re aiming for a multi-platform release.
 Cross-platform development can bring companies substantial time savings in this area.